Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

 ### Drop-down Arrow for Chrome, Firefox, Opera, Internet Explorer 10+

-For these browser, it is easy to **set the same background image for the *drop-down* in order to have the same arrow.
+For these browser, it is easy to *set the same background image for the drop-down* in order to have the same arrow.

-To do so, you have to reset the browser's default style for the `select` tag and set some background rules.
+To do so, you have to reset the browser's default style for the `select` tag and set new background rules.
 ```
 select {
 	/* you should keep these firsts rules in place to maintain cross-browser behaviour */